tarunvelli/tarunvelli.github.io/content/post/vps-setup.md

 # Initial server setup

-- Steps to take to setup user and firewall on a new server instance
+Before installing specific software it's recomended to perform some initial server setup steps like user and firewall setup to ensure a secure environment.

 - [Detailed steps](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04)

 # Vim

-- Better than nano
+The server might come with Nano for text editing, but as everyone knows Vim is the best text editor.

 ```
 sudo apt update